americool/movie_list_thing/README.md

  ~IMDB="YOUR_API_KEY_GOES_HERE" yarn start~

- **^^DON'T DO THIS: Update figaro's .yml file at *movie-api/config/application.example.yml* in file with your key and drop the "example" part as described below and in more detail in the example file itself**
+ **^^DON'T DO THIS: Update figaro's .yml file at *movie-api/config/application.example.yml* with your key and drop the "example" part as described below and in more detail in the example file itself**

  Sign Up, then Sign In.
 Have Fun.